Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

 where $\mathcal{N}_\mathrm{el}$ is the number of adiabatic electronic states included in the basis.
 It is important to note that in this basis, the PF Hamiltonian is extremely sparse since the coupling elements only connect adjacent Fock states via the molecular dipole matrix since the matrix elements of the photonic coordinate $\hat{q}$ are that of the harmonic oscillator (\textit{i.e.}, only have nonzero super- and sub-diagonal elements).
 Further, the DSE contributions, in general, connect all of the electronic states of the system (with the same photon number) and is the most non-trivial aspect of this Hamiltonian and will vary strongly between molecular systems.

-In this section, we have chosen to expand on the JC and PF Hamiltonians, confining ourselves to the adiabatic-Fock basis; however, other options exist, such as the generalized coherent states\cite{philbin2014AmerJourPhys,haugland2020PRX,riso_molecularQED_NatComm2022} or polarized Fock states.\cite{Mandal2019JPCL} In both of these bases, the photonic states are chosen such that the molecular dipole parameterizes the photonic state, thereby, in principle, reducing the convergence of the photonic basis.
+Except for the adiabatic-Fock basis, other options for expanding the JC and PF Hamiltonians exist, such as the coherent states\cite{philbin2014AmerJourPhys,haugland2020PRX,riso_molecularQED_NatComm2022} or polarized Fock states.\cite{Mandal2019JPCL} In both of these bases, the photonic states are chosen such that the molecular dipole parameterizes the photonic state, thereby, in principle, reducing the convergence of the photonic basis.
 Further, this ``direct diagonalization'' approach to solving the PF Hamiltonian is dependent on this basis convergence, and the electronic basis is much more rigid since the adiabatic basis is ubiquitously used for its convenience.
-However, the convergence of this basis has yet to be thoroughly tested for a wide range of systems in solving the PF Hamiltonian, but it is expected to converge slowly due to the contributions from the DSE term.\cite{weight_investigating_2023,yang2021JCP} This evidences the need to move to a more rigorous self-consistent solution for the polaritonic adiabatic states as is done for the electronic adiabatic states themselves.
+However, the convergence of this basis has yet to be thoroughly tested for a wide range of systems in solving the PF Hamiltonian, but it is expected to converge slowly due to the contributions from the DSE term.\cite{weight_abQED_JPCL2023,yang2021JCP} This evidences the need to move to a more rigorous self-consistent solution for the polaritonic adiabatic states as is done for the electronic adiabatic states themselves.